kslimani/heartbeat/readme.md

-## Status

-A simple devices services status application.

-## License
+## Heartbeat

+A simple "heartbeat" back-end application to keep track of any device service statuses.

-This project is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This project is made with [Laravel](https://laravel.com/) PHP framework.